Our school chaplain, Alana de Bruyn

 In my role as school chaplain, I spend time getting to know the staff and students and am working with other support staff to best provide for students’ needs.
 This includes casual chatting in classrooms and in the playground, more organised group work and one-on-one time with students.

-Mel is part of the support service team at Penguin District School.
-They are available to support students, parents and staff.
-If you would like to make an appointment for your child or yourself to see Mel, please contact the school office.
+Alana is a part of the support service team at Penguin District School.
+She is available to support students, parents and staff.
+If you would like to make an appointment for your child or yourself to see our Chaplain, please contact the school office.

 Our Chaplain's work pattern: